microsoft/CosmosDB_Multi-Tenant/README.md

 to as throughput.
 You can assign throughput at a container level, at a database level to share among the containers, automatically scale up to the max throughput for address unpredicted workloads and scale down to 10% of Max to save costs.

-Access [Azure Cosmos DB Documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) for more details and training.

 ## Business Scenario
-Fictitious ISV company called "Smart Booking Inc" has built an on-line reservation application called "EasyReserveApp" and deployed to Car Rental and Hotel business industries.
+Fictitious ISV company called "Smart Booking Inc" has built an on-line reservation application called "EasyReserveApp" and currently deployed as on-premises application to 7 customers in Car Rental and Hotel business industries.
+This application is a hit in the industry and they want to convert as a SaaS application to meet the global demand.
+They are looking for a database to handle unpredictable volume, maintain low latency response to users at any part of the world, optimized the costs based on the usage and maintain high availability & business continuity.

 It currently has the following clients in Car Rental and Hotel Industry: